Neural Feature Learning in Function Space: Implementation Details of Experiments

 In the experiments, we apply Adam \citep{KingmaB14} as the optimizer with the default parameters: a learning rate of $10^{-3}$, $\beta_1 = 0.9, \beta_2 = 0.999$, and $\eps = 10^{-8}$.
 For each MLP (multilayer perceptron) used in the experiments, we set the activation function to be the softplus function $x \mapsto \log(1 + e^x)$, which are applied to all layers except the output layer.

-It is worth mentioning that our choices of network architectures, optimizers and hyperparameters are not tuned, and thus might not be optimal.
+It is worth mentioning that our choices of network architectures, optimizers and hyperparameters are not optimized with respect to the used data distributions.
 It is possible to further optimize such choices to improve the performance or convergence.